Memorial to commemorate Markham Vale miners finally completed

 The project was brought to life by Stephen Broadbent, a sculptor specialising in public art, who has produced works of art at sites across the UK and overseas for the last 30 yaers.

-Work on the memorial have been ongoing for 10 years and on Wednesday the final 13 life-size steel figures were unveiled by Tony King, Derbyshire County Council Cabinet Member for Clean Growth and Regeneration Councillor.
+Work on the memorial have been ongoing for 10 years and the final 13 figures have now been unveiled by Coun Tony King, Derbyshire Council cabinet member for clean growth and regeneration.

-The memorial has been created thanks to the Derbyshire County Council and the Markham Vale Heritage Group who both have been involved in the project for the last 10 years.
+The memorial has been created thanks to the Markham Vale Heritage Group and the council, which have been involved in the project for the last 10 years.

 The Markham Vale Heritage Group is still appealing to trace the relatives of men who died in the disasters.